Everything Facebook announced at F8 2019

 The company also highlighted a new desktop Messenger app that’s coming up later this year, in addition to Project LightSpeed — a lightweight Messenger app built atop “an entirely new code base.”

-Elsewhere, Facebook also announced a new appointment-booking feature for the Messenger bot platform.
+Elsewhere, Facebook announced a new appointment-booking feature for the Messenger bot platform.
 Available for Messenger’s 300,000 bots, the new tool could help accelerate the adoption of bots among the 40 million businesses that use Messenger to communicate with their customers.

-Instagram is now looking like one of Facebook’s best pieces of business, after buying the photo-sharing network for $1 billion seven years ago.
+Instagram is now looking like one of Facebook’s best pieces of business, after it bought the photo-sharing network for $1 billion seven years ago.

-At F8 2019, Instagram CEO Adam Mosseri revealed three major enhancements are coming to the platform: curated product collections, donation stickers, and a revamped camera interface.
+At F8 2019, Instagram CEO Adam Mosseri revealed that three major enhancements are coming to the platform: curated product collections, donation stickers, and a revamped camera interface.

-But bigger than that, Mosseri also revealed a new pilot that Instagram is kicking off in Canada this week, that will remove the total number of Likes received by photos and videos from the public view.
-It’s similar to something that Twitter is also dabbling with on its social network, and the idea is to shift attention away from popularity toward the quality of the content itself.
+Bigger than that, Mosseri also revealed a new pilot Instagram is kicking off in Canada this week, that will remove the total number of Likes received by photos and videos from the public view.
+It’s similar to something Twitter is also dabbling with on its social network, and the idea is to shift attention away from popularity toward the quality of the content itself.

-Amidst all the hullabaloo of VR, privacy, and interoperability, it’s easy to forget all about Facebook’s bread-and-butter social network.
+Amidst all the hullabaloo around VR, privacy, and interoperability, it’s easy to forget about Facebook’s bread-and-butter social network.

-At F8 2019, Mark Zuckerberg announced a big design overhaul is coming to its web and mobile apps, which he called “the biggest change to the app and website in the last five years.”
+At F8 2019, Mark Zuckerberg announced that a big design overhaul is coming to Facebook’s web and mobile apps, one he called “the biggest change to the app and website in the last five years.”

 The revamp is designed to make it easier to find and connect with relevant Facebook Groups and Events, with improved suggestions, browsing, and discovery tools.
 The redesign will be landing in the U.S. soon, with other regions following in the coming months.

-Facebook expanded into dating last year, and at F8 this year it revealed that Facebook Dating was landing in 14 new countries — though it’s still limited to Asian and Latin American countries.
-For those that can access Facebook Dating, they will also now be able to use a new “secret crush” feature that connects two people who have privately reciprocated their lust for each other.
+Facebook expanded into dating last year, and at this year’s F8 the company revealed that Facebook Dating is landing in 14 new countries — though it’s still limited to Asia and Latin America.
+Those who can access Facebook Dating will also now be able to use a new “secret crush” feature that connects two people who have privately expressed lust for each other.

-Other notable Facebook-specific news to emerge from F8 this year included a redesign of Workplace by Facebook, the enterprise version of Facebook, which will now place more focus on chat, News Feed, and groups.
-A new Notifications tab has also been added to the mix, which is designed to serve as an inbox for all mentions relevant to you or your department.
+Other notable Facebook-specific news to emerge from F8 this year included a redesign of Workplace by Facebook — the enterprise version of Facebook — that will place more focus on chat, News Feed, and groups.
+A new Notifications tab has also been added to the mix and is designed as an inbox for all mentions relevant to you or your department.

-Finally, Facebook’s Craigslist-like Marketplace will soon enable sellers to ship their items anywhere in the U.S., while buyers will be able to pay for the goods directly inside Facebook.
+Finally, Facebook’s Craigslist-like Marketplace will soon enable sellers to ship their items anywhere in the U.S., while buyers will be able to pay for goods directly inside Facebook.

-Messaging apps got a big look-in at F8 this year, and that included WhatsApp.
+Messaging apps got their share of attention at F8 this year, and that included WhatsApp.
 Facebook announced a new software development kit (SDK) that developers can use to integrate WhatsApp verification into Account Kit for iOS and Android — essentially, this means that third-party apps can now give new users the option to use WhatsApp to receive verification codes when signing up.

 Facebook also teased a new tool called Product Catalog, which will allow WhatsApp users to see what products are available from companies that participate in WhatsApp Business later this year.

-The final piece of WhatsApp news related to Facebook’s Portal smart display.
+The final piece of WhatsApp news was related to Facebook’s Portal smart display.
 Mark Zuckerberg revealed that Portal will soon support WhatsApp video calls, and all video calls through portal will come with end-to-end encryption.

 Related to this, Facebook announced that Portal will soon be expanding beyond the U.S., starting with Canada and followed by Europe later this year.

-VR & AR
+VR and AR

-Facebook subsidiary Oculus opened pre-orders for Quest and Rift S VR headsets — with shipping kicks off on May 21, with 53 games available at launch.
+Facebook subsidiary Oculus opened preorders for Quest and Rift S VR headsets — with shipping kicking off on May 21 and 53 games available at launch.

-GamesBeat said in its review that the Oculus Quest “addresses everything that’s wrong with PC and mobile virtual reality,” insofar as it cuts the cords and places the sensors on the device.
-And in an interview with Oculus’ director of content ecosystem, Chris Pruett, it became clear what Quest buyers should expect in terms of power, positioning, and value-for-money.
+GamesBeat said in its review that the Oculus Quest “addresses everything that’s wrong with PC and mobile virtual reality” by cutting the cords and placing the sensors on the device.
+And our interview with Oculus’ director of content ecosystem, Chris Pruett, made it clear what Quest buyers should expect in terms of power, positioning, and value.

-In the augmented reality (AR) sphere, Mark Zuckerberg announced on stage at F8 2019 that Facebook’s Spark AR Studio app creation platform will finally offer support for Windows, in addition to other new features, while it also plans to open Instagram to the entire Spark AR creator and developer ecosystem later this year.
+In the augmented reality (AR) sphere, Mark Zuckerberg announced on stage at F8 2019 that Facebook’s Spark AR Studio app creation platform will finally offer support for Windows, in addition to other new features, with plans to open Instagram to the entire Spark AR creator and developer ecosystem later this year.

 Elsewhere, Ronald Mallet, a researcher at Facebook Reality Labs, discussed how Facebook is building safety and empathy into its AR/VR avatars and shared spaces.